Alternative Senior Class Gift

 The Yale College Council is the student government body that represents all undergraduates.
 YCC elected representatives work directly with the Yale administration to advocate for policy change within the college, organize and sponsor student events, and provide student services.
 Recently they have advocated for a Universal Pass grading system during the COVID-19 pandemic and raised over $57,000 for Black and Indigenous organizations through the Yale Together fund.
 Following the 2013 referendum on fossil fuel divestment, YCC unanimously voted to join the Endowment Justice Coalition in 2020, a historic first step for a university student government.

-Yale Forward is an organization of students and alumni working to elect Maggie Thomas, a recent alumna from the School of the Environment, to the Yale Corporation in order to move Yale toward divesting from fossil fuels, committing more resources to climate-focused initiatives, aligning the endowment with the university's values, and making Yale's governance more democratic and representative.
+Yale Forward is an organization of students and alumni working to elect alumni to the Yale Corporation in order to move Yale toward divesting from fossil fuels, committing more resources to climate-focused initiatives, aligning the endowment with the university's values, and making Yale's governance more democratic and representative.

 Yale Student Environmental Coalition (YSEC)